kaxap/nomad/website/source/guides/integrations/consul-connect/index.html.md

  - Consul Connect Native is not yet supported.
  - Consul Connect HTTP and gRPC checks are not yet supported.
  - Consul ACLs are not yet supported.
- - Only the Docker, exec, and raw exec drivers support network namespaces and Connect.
+ - Only the Docker and raw exec drivers support network namespaces and Connect.
+ - The exec driver supports network namespaces but doesn't currently support `bridge` networking.
+It will support Connect once Connect Native has been implemented.
  - Variable interpolation for group services and checks are not yet supported.
  - Consul Connect and network namespaces are only supported on Linux.